 If you want to learn more about information on youth development, you may visit the website of the Youth Development Commission.
 You may also look at the related research reports and surveys commissioned by the former Commission on Youth, or visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth.

-1. Lantau Development Advisory Committee
+1. Ping Wo Fund Advisory Committee

-4. Transport Advisory Committee
+8. Museum Advisory Committee

 Policy Innovation and Co-ordination Office is responsible for policy research and innovation, co-ordination across bureaux and departments, enhancing public participation in policy formulation as well as rendering assistance in co-ordination work for cross-bureaux policies selected by the senior leadership of the Government.